 Prior to that, Hooton worked in the Economic Transmission Planning group, where he performed various analyst projects, helped finalize the SPP Balanced Portfolio and helped develop and implement the first round of SPP’s ITP-20 and ITP-10 assessments.

-In addition to his work at SPP, Hooton was appointed by the Governor of Arkansas to chair Arkansas’ Open Data and Transparency Task Force.
-Hooton is also the chairman of the Saline County Election Commission.
+In addition to his work at SPP, Hooton was appointed by the Governor of Arkansas to chair Arkansas’ Open Data and Transparency Task Force and served in that role for a year, until the Arkansas Legislature passed the legislation proposed by the task force.
+Hooton previously served on the Saline County Election Commission, serving as Chairman for his final 3.5 years on the Commission.

 Hooton received his Bachelor of Science in economics and Bachelor of Arts in political science from Arkansas Tech University.